 It typically takes 2 to 3 weeks to dissolve an LLC in Delaware after filing the Certificate of Cancellation.
 Expediting options are available, but one-hour processing can cost up to $1000 extra.

 Do I Have to Include a Cover Letter in the Certificate of Cancellation?

-Mail filings have to include the cover letter along with their Certificate of Cancellation.
-If you file online, you don't need to include it.
+You have to include a cover letter in the Certificate of Cancellation.
+However, if you file online, there's no need to include a cover letter.